-We consent to the use in this Registration Statement on Form S-1 of Embark Technology, Inc. of our report dated July 2, 2021, relating to the financial statements of Embark Trucks, Inc. We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We consent to the use in this Amendment No. 1 to Registration Statement No. 333-261324 on Form S-1 of Embark Technology, Inc. of our report dated July 2, 2021, relating to the financial statements of Embark Trucks Inc. We also consent to the reference to us under the heading "Experts" in such Registration Statement.